 Filtered light is when there are tree canopies or curtains between the plant and the sunlight that reduce its intensity.
 Full sun equates to direct sunlight for at least six hours each day.
 Indirect light means that the light bounces off other surfaces before reaching the plant, while direct light indicates that the sun’s rays have unimpeded access.

 Along with the type of light, you’ll need to think about the number of hours of light.
 Some locations may receive bright, indirect light for two hours and low light for the remainder of the day.

 Typical Light Conditions Dracaena Marginata Plants Receive In Their Native Habitats

 The Indian Ocean islands of Madagascar and Mauritius are the native home of Dracaena Marginata.
 They have tropical climates with bright, sunny conditions.
 Thunderstorms typically occur in the afternoons in the rainy season, so the sun still shines in the mornings.

 Signs Your Dracaena Marginata Plant Is Receiving Too Much Light

-Brown leaf tips or curling leaves may indicate that your Dracaena Marginata is getting too much light (pests can also be an issue here).
+Yellowing leaves, brown leaf tips, or curling leaves may indicate that your Dracaena Marginata is getting too much light (pests can also be an issue here).
 Plants have a limited ability to control how much light they absorb, so the location where they grow is essential.
 Too much light is as undesirable as too little, causing stress and disrupting the plant’s biochemical systems.

 Signs Your Dracaena Marginata Plant Isn’t Receiving Enough Light